arkency/posts/posts/2022-11-21-handling-third-party-webhooks-with-rails-event-store.md

 In fact, incoming webhooks usually inform us about things that have already happened in the past.
 So we should rather treat them as events, not commands.

 But simply mapping them to the domain events is risky.
 We can not reject them, as they are facts, but we can check if they do not contradict our invariants.
-If they do it can mean that we have incorrect expectations, or external service is not operating correctly.
+If they do, it can mean that we have incorrect expectations or the external service is not operating correctly.

 ## Two event types

 The advice we gave was to distinguish between two types of events:

 ###Technical event
 This event is published when a webhook is received from a third-party service.
-It just contains the whole payload. `WebhookReceived`, `ConnectionSynced` are good examples of such events.
+It just contains the whole payload. `WebhookReceived` and `ConnectionSynced` are good examples of such events.
-This is an example of how publishing such an event can look like:
+Below is an example of how publishing such an event can look like:
 ```ruby
 module Api
   module Webhooks